LdeAlejandro/rhcsa10-fixed-Sanger-exam/README.md

 ### Requirements

-- Install two RHEL servers as virtual machines, using the minimal installation pattern.
+* Install two RHEL servers as virtual machines using the Minimal installation profile.
-- Use the names server1.example.com and server2.example.com and use DHCP to get an IP address from the local DHCP server.
-Configure host name resolution for both.
+* Configure the hostnames as:

+  * `server1.example.com`
+  * `server2.example.com`
+* Ensure both servers obtain their network configuration through DHCP.
+* Configure local hostname resolution between both servers.
-- Use default partitioning.
+* Use the default storage layout during installation.
-- Do NOT register the servers with Red Hat.
+* Do not register the servers with Red Hat.
-- Do NOT set a root password.
+* Do not configure a root password during installation.
-- Create an administrative user anna with the password "password".
+* Create an administrative user named `anna`.
+* Set the password for user `anna` to `password`.

 ---